World leaders pledge $400 billion to boost clean energy and renewables | DW | 25.09.2021

 - Achieve universal energy access by 2030

-- Ensuring that efforts to cut carbon do not mean leaving some without access to power
+- Ensuring that efforts to cut carbon dioxide do not mean leaving some without access to power

 "We cannot wait another 40 years," Guterres said.
 "The age of renewable, affordable energy access for all must start today."